Refresh

 In the 1920s and 1930s, Times Square quickly became a hub for electric billboards and large illuminated signs.
 Brands saw the potential of this bustling area and raced to secure advertising space.
 The electric signals transformed the square into a dazzling display of lights, color, and motion.
 This era gave birth to some of the most iconic ads, like the smoking Camel cigarette sign, which became landmarks in their own right.

-How Do These 3D LED Billboards Work
+How Do These Times Square 3D LED Billboards Work?

 Times Square 3D LED Billboards

-Fundamental LED Technology
+LED Technology

 Pixel Arrangement